First Step to Compliance: A Thorough and Accurate Risk Assessment

 Regulations for Securing the Internet of Things

-The downside of this rapidly emerging technology is in the ability to secure and protect the integrity and privacy of the personal and sensitive information being collected, processed, stored and shared by these IoT devices every day.
+The downside of this rapidly emerging technology is the inability to ensure the integrity and privacy of the personal and sensitive information collected, processed, stored, and shared by these IoT devices every day.

-Cybercrime is also growing at exponential rates, increasing the risk at which IoT devices and the data they access could fall victim to cyberattacks and unauthorized exposure.
+Cybercrime is also growing at an exponential rate, increasing the risk that IoT devices and the data they access could be victims of cyberattacks and unauthorized exposure.
 To date, security for IoT technology has not been a priority or a required part of manufacturing.

-However, as hacking incidents and data breach disasters continue to flood the headlines, we are starting to see many global regulatory bodies take action to implement some comprehensive guidelines and security standards aimed at improving the security of IoT devices in order to ensure that the data they interact with is protected.
+However, as hacking incidents and data breaches continue to flood the headlines, we are seeing many global regulatory bodies take action to implement comprehensive guidelines and security standards aimed at improving the security of IoT devices and ensuring that the data they handle is protected.

 Some noteworthy global IoT regulations already in effect include: